j-mikhail/whatsinaname/readme.md

 ```
 ![SVM classification plot, linear, all genres, non-zero records](/graphs/plot-linear-allg-nzr.png)

-Without the zero entries, our classification separator looks better fit, but still biased to the same classes.
-Let's try one more time, isolating these two classes:
+Without the zero entries, our classification separator looks like a better fit, but is still biased to the same classes.
+Let's try one more time, isolating our suspected classes:
 ```r
 genre_idxs <- which(head(data_rnd$genre, 4000) %in% c("Comedy", "Drama"))
 data_for_svm <- data.frame(X1 = as.matrix(data_container_tfidf@training_matrix)[genre_idxs, 1111], X2 = as.matrix(data_container_tfidf@training_matrix)[genre_idxs, 1231], y = as.factor(data_rnd$genre[genre_idxs]))